 The key to making them work is cultural competence.

 What is cultural competence?

-In our increasingly connected world, it’s not surprising that we are encountering people from all manner of backgrounds in our work places.
-Whether you are leading a diverse team to develop a new product, treating patients from all walks of life, or teaching in a multicultural classroom, cultural competence is critical to your success in the professional realm.
+In our increasingly connected world, it’s not surprising that we are encountering people from all manner of backgrounds in our workplaces.
+Whether you are leading a diverse team to develop a new product, treating patients from different walks of life, promoting stability in a conflict zone, or teaching in a multicultural classroom, cultural competence is critical to your success in the professional realm.

 What are the essential cultural competencies for work?

 To address this question, Louise Rasmussen and Winston Sieck of Global Cognition studied professionals with extensive experience working across cultural boundaries.
 Their paper, “Culture-general competence: Evidence from a cognitive field study of professionals who work in many cultures,” was published in the International Journal of Intercultural Relations.